 Support for the network over weekends is handled in accordance with the SLA between I&TS Division and the University.
 Faults are reported to CPU who in turn contact the standby Network Technician who in turn escalate to the Network Architect if the fault is outside of his/her domain.
 The University cannot offer 24/7 support and this can result in some down time over weekends and public holidays.

 The University does not provide students with their own devices but will assist students to purchase devices under certain conditions.
-One of the ways to purchase devices is via the Student PC Purchasing scheme.
-For further details click on this link.
+Students on financial aid should speak to the Financial Aid office to see if they qualify.

 Loan PC’s are available for students in need but these are never state of the art or laptops and it is recommended that students have access to their own devices.